 Graphite One was incorporated in Alberta and commenced operations on March 16, 2006 under the name Cedar Mountain Exploration Inc. On October 18, 2007, the Company closed its initial public offering and on October 29, 2007 began trading on the TSX-Venture Exchange under the symbol CED.
 On March 23, 2012, the Company changed its name to Graphite One Resources Inc. and adopted the symbol GPH on the TSX-Venture Exchange effective March 27, 2012.
-On June 11, 2012 the Company began trading in the over the counter market in the United States on the OTCQX under the symbol GPHOF and due to changes in the listing requirements of the OTCQX, the Company began trading on the OTCQB on April 1, 2017.
-On February 27, 2019, the Company changed its name to Graphite One Inc. Graphite One is the parent company of the consolidated group.
+On February 27, 2019 the Company changed its name to Graphite One Inc. On June 11, 2012 the Company began trading in the over the counter market in the United States on the OTCQX under the symbol GPHOF.
+Due to changes in the listing requirements of the OTCQX, the Company began trading on the OTCQB on April 1, 2017.
+Graphite One is the parent company of the consolidated group

 Graphite One is engaged in the acquisition, exploration and evaluation of graphitic mineral properties.
 The Company is focusing its exploration and evaluation efforts on the Graphite Creek Property.
 The recoverability of the invested amounts shown for the exploration and evaluation property is dependent upon the existence of economically recoverable reserves, securing and maintaining title and beneficial interest in the property, obtaining the necessary financing to complete development and, ultimately, generating sufficient profits from future production or sufficient proceeds from the disposition of the exploration and evaluation property.
-In July 2017, the Company released the results of its inaugural Preliminary Economic Assessment ("PEA") and on March 26, 2019 released an updated resource estimate.
+In July 2017, the Company released the results of its inaugural Preliminary Economic Assessment ("PEA").
 See "Preliminary Economic Assessment" for further discussion.